di-unipi-socc/FogDirSim/README.md

     The collection `devices` describes the devices of the infrastructure, identified by `IP` and `PORT`.
 Addictional information required are:
     - `totalCPU`: the maximum CPU available on the device
     - `totalMEM`: the maximum Memory available on the device
-    - `distribution.CPU`: an array that contains the distribution of CPU used with time references (`timeStart`-`timeEnd` identify the time when this distribution have to be consider valid.
+    - `distribution.CPU`: an array that contains the distribution of *free* CPU used with time references (`timeStart`-`timeEnd` identify the time when this distribution have to be consider valid.
 The interval `0-24` have to be covered adding all the time slices)
     - `distribution.MEM`: an array that contains the distribution of MEM used with time references

     JSON rappresentation of a generic device: